Hola! What’s the first thing that comes to mind when you think of Mexico?

 Stroll the seaside malecon, spot whales in winter and indulge in world-class wine tasting and dining at nearby Valle de Guadalupe.

 Think of a heavenly beach with powdery sand, cobalt blue waters and tall palm trees.
-We guarantee you’ll find a beach on the Yucatan Peninsula to match the image in your mind!
+We guarantee there’s one on the Yucatan Peninsula that matches your dream!

 4) Cancun

-Let’s begin this section with the heart of the Mexican Caribbean – big bold Cancun, a major coastal resort city.
-A top Mexico tourist destination, it’s located in the state of Quintana Roo on the northeast end of the Yucatan Peninsula.
+Let’s begin with the heart of the Mexican Caribbean – big bold Cancun.
+One of the top coastal cities in Mexico, it’s located in the state of Quintana Roo on the northeast end of the Yucatan Peninsula.

 For many international visitors, it’s a toss-up between Cancun and Cabo or Cancun and Puerto Vallarta.
 And for many, Cancun wins out.